shish/rosettaboy/docs/buttons.md

 `tick()`
 --------
+- if any button is pressed which wasn't pressed last time, interrupt
 - every tick: `update_buttons()`
 - once per frame: `handle_inputs()`

+- TODO: do we also need to interrupt on button release?
+- TODO: do we also need to interrupt even when neither Dpad nor Buttons are selected?

 `update_buttons()`
 ------------------
 - update the I/O registers based on which buttons are currently held

+Since the hardware uses 0 for pressed and 1 for released, we invert on read and write to keep our logic sensible....

 `handle_inputs()`
 -----------------